JesusEsquivel/Blog/README.md

 # Blog
-Using Redux and React and heroku
+Using Redux, React and heroku to make a smiple blog